kumar-mahendra/66DaysOfData/README.md

 [`back to top`](#66DaysOfData)

 - Today I feel really happy .
 I have succesfully completed Stanford's Machine Learning Course .
 It remain pending for quite a lot of time .
 But Now after Endsem I completed this course in just 1 Week !!
+- Next step is very obvious apply what you learn because we don't realise how to use your knowledge until you put that in practice and see things happen .
+In course , Andrew Ng used very simple data that matches what he was teaching as data was cleaned and organized.
+But in real projects getting data is going to be tough too.
+So from tommorrow I will start using my knowledge I gained and improve upon that.

 <br/>--------------------------------------------------------------------------------------------------------------<br/>